Developer Intelligence · Swift Platform

 Reference applications · Teaching vehicles

 Three applications serve as teaching vehicles for the Developer content.
-Each is a real application under active development — not toy examples, but production codebases where the architectural decisions in the articles are the actual decisions made.
+Each is a real application under active development — not toy examples, but production codebases where the architectural decisions in the essays are the actual decisions made.

 App 01 · In development